Skip to content

 Is the Unitree R1 ready to use out of the box for home chores?

-No, the Unitree R1 is primarily a development and research platform.
+No, the Unitree R1 is not a household chore robot.
 While it has impressive physical capabilities like walking and jumping, it does not come with pre-installed software for autonomous household tasks like vacuuming or cooking.
-Buyers should expect to use programming languages like Python or C++ to customize its behavior.
-It is a tool for builders rather than a finished appliance for the average consumer.
+If you want to customize behavior with code, ask for the R1 EDU variant and get SDK support confirmed in writing.

 What are the main differences between the R1 Air and the R1 Pro?